darioblanco/gitops/clusters/README.md

 ```

 Bootstrap Flux on production by setting the context and path to your production cluster
-(use `kind-production` in the context flag if running a cluster locally with kind):
+(use `kind-prod` in the context flag if running a cluster locally with kind):

 ```sh
 flux bootstrap github \